Introduction to Stokes structures: -filtrations

 \begin{definitio}[$\ccI$-filtrations] Let $\cF_\leq$ be a pre-$\ccI$-filtration of $\cF$.
 We say that it is a~ $\ccI$-filtration of $\cF$ if, \emph{locally on~$Y$}, $\cF\simeq\mu_!\cG$ and the inclusion $\cF_\leq\subset\mu^{-1}(\cF)$ is isomorphic to the corresponding inclusion for the graded~$\ccI$-filtration on $\mu_!\cG$ for some sheaf $\cG$ (a~priori only locally (w.r.t\ptbl $Y$) defined on~$\ccIet$). \end{definitio}

-The category of~$\ccI$-filtered sheaves is the full subcategory of that of pre-$\ccI$-filtered sheaves whose objects are~$\ccI$-filtered sheaves.
-In other words, a morphism between sheaves underlying~$\ccI$-filtered sheaves is a morphism of~$\ccI$-filtered sheaves iff it is compatible with order.
+The category of~$\ccI$-filtered sheaves is the full subcategory of that of pre-$\ccI$-filtered sheaves whose objects are~sheaves with a $\ccI$-filtration.
+In other words, a morphism between sheaves underlying~$\ccI$-filtered sheaves is a morphism in the category of~$\ccI$\nobreakdash-filtered sheaves iff it is compatible with order.
 Note that it is \emph{not} required that~$\mu^{-1}f$ is locally decomposed in the local graded models $\mu_!\cG,\mu_!\cG'$ (\ie $\mu^{-1}f$ is ``filtered'', but possibly not ``graded'').

 \begin{exemple}[Grading a graded~$\ccI$-filtration] For the graded~$\ccI$-filtration on $\mu_!\cG$, we have $(\mu_!\cG)_{<\varphi_y}=\bigoplus_{\psi_y\ley\varphi_y}\cG_{\psi_y}$ and $\gr(\mu_!\cG)=\cG$, so $\cG$ can be recovered from $(\mu_!\cG)_\leq$. \end{exemple}